1sLand99/LibcoreSyscall/README.md

 ## FAQ

-- Q: How to use this library in an Xposed in my project?
+- Q: How can I use this library in an Xposed in my project?
   A: You can either download the prebuilt AAB artifact from the [Releases](https://github.com/cinit/LibcoreSyscall/releases) page, build the library yourself and include the AAR artifact in your project, or add this repository as a submodule to your project.

 - Q: I found that this repository does contain some C++ code.
-Didn't you say that it's written in 100% pure Java 1.8?
+Didn't you say it's written in 100% pure Java 1.8?
   A: The C++ code is only used for the shellcode generation.
-The shellcode is then embedded in the Java code as a base64 string.
+The shellcode is then embedded in the Java code as base64 strings.
-  The C++ code does not need to be compiled when you build the library, and no NDK is required to build the library.
+  The C++ code does not need to be compiled when you build the library, and no NDK is required either.
-  The library itself can be compiled into a single dex file (version 035) without any extra resource/so files, and can be loaded into an InMemoryDexClassLoader directly.
+  The library itself can be compiled into a single dex file (version 035) without any extra resource/so files and can be loaded into an InMemoryDexClassLoader directly.

 - Q: Can I use this library to bypass the seccomp filter or SELinux policy?
-  A: No. The seccomp filter and SELinux policy are security mechanisms that are enforced by the kernel.
+  A: No. The seccomp filter and SELinux policy are security mechanisms enforced by the kernel.
   This library does not bypass these security mechanisms.
 It only provides a way to access some native features that are not exposed by the Android SDK.

 - Q: Can I use this library to run arbitrary native code in the system_server process?